hjwp/Test-Driven-Django-Tutorial/tutorial01.rst

         `-- wsgi.py

-Now, let's open up the ``tests.py`` file inside the ``fts`` folder called, and write our first Functional test.
+Now, let's open up the ``tests.py`` file inside the ``fts`` folder, and write our first Functional test.
 You can delete the example test case that Django have put in there, and replace it with this:

 .. sourcecode:: python
     :filename: mysite/fts/tests.py